Inheritance tax: an Irish guide (2024)

 Inheritance or Capital Acquisitions Tax (CAT) is the tax payable on the estate of someone who has passed away.
 Estates are made up of various assets, for example, money, property, pensions and possessions.
 How much tax you’ll need to pay will depend on the entire value of the estate.

 You can receive gifts and inheritances up to a set value over your lifetime before having to pay Capital Acquisitions Tax.
-Once due, it is currently charged at the rate of 33%, as of 6 December 2012.
+Once due, it is currently charged at the rate of 33%, on gifts or inheritances made on or after 5 December 2012.

 Who has to pay inheritance tax in Ireland?